nesi/support-docs/docs/Getting_Started/Accessing_the_HPCs/Port_Forwarding.md

 ```

 Your terminal will now function like a normal connection to Mahuika.
-However if you close this terminal session the port forwarding will end.
+However, if you close this terminal session the port forwarding will end.

 If there is no existing session on Mahuika, you will be prompted for
 your first and second factor, same as during the regular log in